Retired advocate and community leader

 A native of Opelousas, Atkins has served as a member and past officer of the Louisiana Dental Association and Greater Baton Rouge Dental Association since 1979.

-In addition to presiding over the Blue Cross Foundation, Peggy Scott is executive vice president, chief operating officer, chief financial officer and treasurer of Blue Cross and Blue Shield of Louisiana.
 A certified public accountant, Scott has served as an adjunct professor at Tulane University’s Medical School, where she taught physicians about strategy and finance.
 She is president of the board of Louisiana State University’s E.J.
 Ourso College of Business Dean’s Advisory Council, and she was inducted into that school’s Hall of Distinction in 2008.
 Scott was also the first Louisianian to be inducted into the American Institute of CPAs’ Business and Industry Hall of Fame.
 In 2004, she became the first woman in the U.S. and the only Louisianian to be named the IMA/Robert Half National Financial Executive of the Year.

 Her extensive community service has included volunteer work with the United Way and board memberships for the Louisiana Superdome, Blood Center, Better Business Bureau, Junior Achievement and Baton Rouge Chamber of Commerce.
 She has also chaired numerous committees for professional organizations, including the American Institute of CPAs, Institute of Management Accountants, the American Society of Women Accountants and the American Council of Life Insurers.